 The special filename '-' specifies that the data are inline; i.e., they follow the command.
 Only the data follow the command; plot options like filters, titles, and line styles remain on the plot command line.
 This is similar to << in unix shell script, and \$DECK in VMS DCL.
 The data are entered as though they are being read from a file, one data point per record.
 The letter "e" at the start of the first column terminates data entry.
-The using option can be applied to these data - using it to filter them through a function might make sense, but selecting columns probably doesn't!

-'-' is intended for situations where it is useful to have data and commands together, e.g., when gnuplot is run as a sub-process of some front-end application.
+'-' is intended for situations where it is useful to have data and commands together, e.g. when both are piped to gnuplot from another application.
 Some of the demos, for example, might use this feature.
 While plot options such as index and every are recognized, their use forces you to enter data that won't be used.
-For example, while is a lot easier to type.